JesusdelCas99/liquibase-template/README.md

     liquibase rollbackCount 1
     ```

-Rollback operations can be irreversible and may result in data loss.
+Note: Rollback operations can be irreversible and may result in data loss.
 Exercise caution and ensure proper backups are in place before executing rollback commands.

 ### License